 Should I Just Hire Someone to Build My Website?

 If you want!
 But you won’t just need someone - you’ll need a web designer but you also might need a developer depending on the level of your website.
 These will cost more than a DIY website, but perhaps you’ll get it back because of a beautiful, professional website and the time you saved not really working on it.
 That is, if you have absolutely no skills in these areas and have the funds to spend on someone or people building a website for you.
-Hiring just a website designer could cost you anywhere from $1,500 to $10,000 depending on what you need, and then even more if you need eCommerce added.
-A website designer and developer friend of mine said her standard for non-commerce related websites is somewhere between $1,500 to $3,500.
+Hiring just a website designer could cost you anywhere from $2,000 to $10,000 depending on what you need, and then even more if you need eCommerce added.
+A junior website designer and developer for a non commerce related website can start at $5,000.

 Just like that summer bod, websites need attention and maintenance.
 You’ll need to make sure it’s got up-to-date information, still looks current and pretty, and, of course, that everything is paid for at all times.
 Let’s just take domain and hosting fees as an example.
 I mentioned earlier that I had purchased a domain that’ll last for 2 years.
 So in 2 years, I have to pay again what I paid before, or more if they’ve upped the price.